Rakib544/anytime-buys-server/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple Fullstack E-commerce application.
-In this application, there is a admin panel system.
-If you are login in this application you can add products and delete products.
-You can also buy any products and It will save in mongodb database.And You can also see your previous product which you  bought in the previous time.
+t's an eCommerce website where users can order products.
+All the features of these websites are listed here:
+1. Admin can see all order lists.
+2. Admin can add products.
+3. Admin can delete products.
+4. User can order products.
+5. User can see his/her previous order history.

 ## Technologies
 Project is created with: